adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-select-menu-accessibility-issues.md

 categories: accessibility
 ---

-Unfortunatley, some websites choose to employ a select menu that will submit a form when the value is changed; and with the submit button omitted from the User Interface (UI).
-The rationale behind this decision is ironically to improve the User Experience (UX), but in reality it is the opposite.
-Visually...
+Unfortunately, some websites choose to employ a select menu that will submit a form when the value is changed; and with the submit button omitted from the User Interface (UI).
+The rationale behind this decision is ironically to improve the User Experience (UX), but in reality it is worse.

-...this is *Good*:
+## Visual differences

+It may be easier to understand the differences when displayed as follows:

+### Good

 <div class="ui">
 	<form>